+All abbreviations should be mentioned at the end of table for reader understanding

 RESULTS AND DISCUSSION

 The provided bar graph illustrates (Figure 1) the percentage of publications over a series of years, highlighting trends in research output.
 The data reveals a gradual increase from 1989 to 2014, with notable growth observed after 2013.
 Starting with minimal contributions (0.47%) between 1989 and 2011, the publication rate steadily climbed, reaching 6.54% by 2015.
 A moderate decline occurred between 2016 (5.61%) and 2018 (3.97%), followed by a significant surge in 2019 (10.28%).
 The peak was recorded in 2022 at 16.12%, indicating heightened academic activity, before stabilizing in 2023 (13.79%).
 However, a sharp decline to 0.23% in 2024 suggests incomplete or preliminary data.
 This trend may reflect evolving academic priorities, funding availability, or global events influencing research output.
 The increase post-2018 might be tied to enhanced research collaboration or funding initiatives, while the 2024 dip could indicate pending publication indexing.